 Each year Exeter Phoenix commissions new work from filmmakers and visual artists as part of our commitment to supporting artists.
+For 2021, we are introducing our first commissions for theatre makers.
 These bursary schemes nurture great talent and support the production of new work.

 Over 100 filmmakers and visual artists have received our support, many of whom have gone on to exhibit and screen their work nationally and internationally, winning awards including Best Short Film at BFI London Film Festival, Cannes Short Film Corner, Virgin Media Shorts, Media Innovation Awards and First Light Awards.